llindoy/pyttn/README.md

 $ python3 -m pip install .
 ```

+### Multithreaded Build

 By default, this will make use of a single threaded build for compiling the Pybind11 wrapper and can take a number of minutes to complete.
-It is possible to make use of multi-threaded builds when compiling the Pybind11.
+It is recommended to make use of multi-threaded builds when compiling the Pybind11.
 This can be done by setting the environment variable `CMAKE_BUILD_PARALLEL_LEVEL`, e.g.
 ```
 export CMAKE_BUILD_PARALLEL_LEVEL=8
 ```
 to allow for the use of 8 threads when compiling.

+### Selecting BLAS

 <!--
 ### Building with CUDA Support